PRC-PALM-SPC-5.51-pro1: BLOOD SPECIMEN COLLECTION (Print here)

 Blood cultures

-- Chlorohexidine (CHG) swabs or one step (Do not use on children <=2 months)
+- Chlorohexidine (CHG) swabs or one step (Do not use on children 2 months of age or younger)

 - 2% tincture of iodine